 Don’t let conditions in your home lead to frozen pipes.
 Take some time this year to conduct a “prevention session” to do everything possible to avoid this costly nuisance.
 Contact Ernst Heating & Cooling, serving Metro-East homeowners since 1951, for help with this and other issues.

 Our goal is to help educate our customers about energy and home comfort issues (specific to HVAC systems).
-For more information about preventing frozen pipes and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about preventing frozen pipes and other HVAC topics, visit our blog.